-All analyses will include measures of non-verbal ability (CPM scores), working memory (scaled score for total forward and backward digit span) and age at MRI as covariates, where appropriate.
+subsequently make an informed decision regarding whether to include these factors as covariates in our connectivity analyses.
+Moreover, all analyses will include measures of brain size (total cortical volume) or non-verbal ability (CPM scores), working memory (scaled score for total forward and backward digit span) and age at MRI as covariates, where appropriate.